-To acquire the rights, title and interest in and to residential home loans using a securitisation structure, with funds being raised via the issue of debt instruments which are listed and unlisted, and to manage the assets so acquired.
+To acquire the rights, title and interest in and to vehicle instalment loans using a securitisation structure, with funds being raised via the issue of debt instruments which are unlisted, and to manage the assets so acquired.
 These assets provide the security for the debt instruments.